7.3 Planning ahead for your pension

 Stage 2: decide on a financial plan

-Based on the changes to the state pension system from 2016, Dibyesh expects to get the full flat-rate pension, equivalent to £151.57 a week (£7900 a year) from his state pension age of 68.
+Based on the changes to the state pension system introduced from 2016, Dibyesh expects to get the full flat-rate pension, equivalent to £164.35 a week (£8546 a year) from his state pension age of 68.

 Currently, Dibyesh has no other retirement savings.
-He needs a plan to produce another £6500 a year of pension.
+He needs a plan to produce another £5854 a year of pension to generate that target pension income of £14,400 a year.
 He is self-employed, so there is no occupational scheme to join.
 Therefore Dibyesh looks at a personal pension.

 The pension provider helps Dibyesh to work out that to produce a pension of £6500 a year by age 68, Dibyesh needs to start saving about £250 a month, assuming he increases this each year if his earnings rise.
 This means Dibyesh will need to save about 12% of his net income year after year.
 He is already saving some of his income each month but this is earmarked for other things.
 To save enough for retirement, Dibyesh decides he will have to cut back his current spending.